Contract Settlements: Penalties: Abatement - Extra Abatement for Disclosure

 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.

 This guidance does not apply to penalties for inaccuracies in returns or other documents with a filing date on or after 1 April 2009 where the return or document relates to a tax period beginning on or after 1 April 2008.
 Refer to the Compliance Handbook at CH82000+ for help with these penalties.

-You should give the extra 10 percent abatement referred to in EM6070 where
+You should now only give the extra 10 percent abatement referred to in EM6070 in exceptional circumstances.

-- there is spontaneous and complete disclosure, and
+- there was spontaneous and complete disclosure, and

 - the taxpayer has no reason to fear early discovery.